zeromev/zeromev.github.io/explorer.md

 #### fair order

-The order of the block if sorted by the first-seen arrival time of the globally distributed zeromev nodes.
+The order of transactions in the block if sorted by the first-seen arrival time of the globally distributed zeromev nodes.

 It is an approximation of objectively fair send time order (see [transaction reordering](/terms#transaction-reordering)) and [heatmap walkthrough](#heatmap-2-mins) for more.